Massacre at Rocky Ridge 2003 Review

 Review by Luisito Joaquín González

-I have to mention the first sign I saw of originality here.
-You could not count on ten hands the amount of slasher movies that have titles that end with the word ‘massacre’.
+I have to mention the first sign of originality that I saw here.
+You couldn’t count on ten hands the amount of slasher movies that have titles that end with the word ‘massacre’.
 It must have been tempting for director John Marshall to call his movie Rocky Ridge Massacre.
 Or even, maybe, Rocky Ridge Party Massacre!
 But no… Massacre at Rocky Ridge it is.

 A group of four friends head off in to the woodland on a project for their church.
 There, they come across an old Crazy Ralph-esque guy who tells them about a group of youngsters that were murdered a while earlier.
 The killer was never captured, so before long he comes back to leave a few more corpses.

-Me, I love surprises.
-Love them.
+Me, I love surprises, love them.
 Thank you John Marshall, because you gave me one of the most unexpected ever.
 It’s quite obvious by this site that I enjoy watching slasher films, but sometimes the really cruddy ones are extremely painful.
 Even for me.
-I was really expecting the worst with a zero budget title that’s not listed on any film websites.
-But prepare to be shocked folks, because this obscurity is not bad at all.
+I was expecting the worst with a zero budget title that’s not listed on any film websites.
+But prepare to be shocked ladies and gentlemen, because this obscurity is not bad at all.
 In fact, it’s actually quite good!
 Massacre at Rocky Ridge is a tribute to Friday the 13th and one that most definitely carries some of the chemistry of a classic killer in the woods yarn.

 Before watching this, I had seen Sandy Hook Lingerie Party Massacre and there’s a lesbian romp in that flick that involves two overweight chicks and to be frank, its not much fun.
 I have never really been a huge fan of sex scenes, but I appreciate that they’re part of the ‘exploitation package’.
 However if you ask me to give my judgement, then seeing two slim counsellors in the closest you can imagine to school uniform ‘get it on’ is a far more appealing proposition than what I saw in Sandy Hook.
 Ridge has not one, not two, but three lesbo clinches and at least the girls here are attractive with lumps in the right places (not just above the belt!)

 The majority of the film is a flashback sequence that we watch as it is being told to four campers around a fire.
-It shows how a group of girl scouts head off in to the forest and are brutally killed one by one by the maniac.
-To me, it looked pretty obvious that the nut job was going to make a reappearance when the story was finished.
+It shows how a group of female scouts head off in to the forest and are brutally killed one by one by the maniac.
+To me, it looked pretty obvious that the nut job was going to make a reappearance when the tale that was being told had come to an end.
 And he does; but they leave it right until the last eight minutes.
 I thought it was a bit strange that there was only such a short amount of time left to slaughter four people and unmask the killer, but then I found out that those scenes had not been in the initial script and had been added on at a later date.
-I don’t have any information as to why, but can only guess that it was to make the runtime longer?
-It’s not necessarily a bad thing, but it is easy to notice that this was the case, because the characters that we are introduced to in the opening seemed certain to have had a bigger part to play.
-In the end though, they are wiped out pretty quickly.
+I don’t have any information as to why, but I can only guess that it was to make the runtime longer.
+It’s not necessarily a bad thing, but it is easy to notice that this was the case, because the characters that we are introduced to in the opening seemed certain to have had a bigger part to play in the storyline.
+In the end though, they are wiped out pretty quickly and the final credits roll.

-What I didn’t particularly like and it’s more a personal thing is the way it gets a bit too perverted towards the end.
+What I didn’t particularly like and it’s more a personal thing, was the way it gets a bit too perverted as things head to the conclusion.
 Now I mentioned the girl on girl stuff already, but when the park ranger turns up in the morning and discovers all the (naked) bodies, he puts them in a big pile and films them with a camcorder.
 Cue plenty of lingering shots of naked girlies splashed in blood.
 Whilst searching for information on this flick, I discovered a forum where people were discussing movies that show corpses dumped on top of each other.
 Is it some kind of fetish that I’m unaware of?
 I’m not sure to be honest, but if nude dead chicks in a heap is your fantasy, buy this movie now!

 Killer Guise: √√√

-Posted on July 27, 2012, in Slasher and tagged 2003, a SLASH above exclusive, boobies, cheap as chips, killer in the woods, masked killer, Massacre at Rocky Ridge, Whodunit?.
+Posted on July 27, 2012, in Slasher and tagged a SLASH above exclusive, boobies, cheap as chips, killer in the woods, masked killer, Massacre at Rocky Ridge, USA, Whodunit?.
 Bookmark the permalink.
-1 Comment.
+5 Comments.